digital-progress/women-cinema/content/event/cinema-retrovato/index.md

 ---
-title: "Presentation of the project and photo exhibition at the Cinema Ritrovato Festival 2025"
+title: "Above and Below the Line: Women's Labour in Postwar Italian Cinema"

 event:
 event_url: